 Implementing an Object-Oriented Design Pattern

 The state pattern is an object-oriented design pattern.
 The crux of the pattern is that we define a set of states a value can have internally.
 The states are represented by a set of state objects, and the value’s behavior changes based on its state.
-We’re going to work through an example of a blog post struct that has a field to hold its state, which will be a state object from the set “draft”, “review”, or “published”.
+We’re going to work through an example of a blog post struct that has a field to hold its state, which will be a state object from the set “draft,” “review,” or “published.”

 The state objects share functionality: in Rust, of course, we use structs and traits rather than objects and inheritance.
 Each state object is responsible for its own behavior and for governing when it should change into another state.
 The value that holds a state object knows nothing about the different behavior of the states or when to transition between states.